 Defending Motorcyclists Against DUI Charges

-Riding a motorcycle, for some, means experiencing freedom on the road and excitement.
+For some, riding a motorcycle means experiencing freedom and excitement on the road.
 A conviction for driving under the influence (DUI) of drugs or alcohol can jeopardize your privilege to drive your motorcycle.
-Whether you are facing your first or fourth charges for DUI on a motorcycle, you need the representation of a skilled criminal defense attorney.
+Whether you are facing your first or fourth charges for DUI on a motorcycle, you need the representation of a skilled criminal defense lawyer.

-Attorney Paul J. Andrews has been representing clients throughout the Rapid City area for more than 30 years.
-Whether you are someone living in the area or were just passing through, he is prepared to fight your charges and the penalties that come from a conviction.
+The attorney at Andrews Law Office, LLC, has been representing clients throughout the Rapid City area for more than 30 years.
+Whether you are someone living in the area or were just passing through, Paul J. Andrews is prepared to fight your charges and the penalties that come from a conviction.

 What Is At Stake In Your DUI Case

 As an attorney serving the Rapid City area, Mr. Andrews is very familiar with the largest motorcycle rally in the world in Sturgis, just northwest of his firm on Interstate 90.
 Sturgis Motorcycle Rally is a 10-day event that sees dozens of DUI charges every year.
 If you are among those charged, he can help.